pts/flickrurlget/README.txt

 Requirements:

 * A Unix systems (such as Linux or Mac OS X).
 Windows is not supported yet.
-* Python 2.6 or Python 2.7 with the standard ssl module.
-Earlier Python 2.x is not supported yet.
+* Python 2.7, 2.6, 2.5 or 2.4 with the standard ssl module.
+Earlier Python 2.x
+  is not supported yet.
 Python 3 is not supported.
 * A Flickr API key (can be obtained online, see below).
 * Optional: To download the actual photos, a download manager (something as